HabanaAI/Model-References/PyTorch/computer_vision/segmentation/Unet/README.md

 ## Pre-trained Checkpoint

-To run the inference example, a pretrained checkpoint is required.
-Habana provides UNet2D and UNet3D checkpoints pre-trained on Gaudi.
+To run the inference example, a pre-trained checkpoint is required.
+Intel Gaudi provides UNet2D and UNet3D checkpoints pre-trained on Gaudi.
 For example, the relevant checkpoint for UNet2D can be downloaded from [UNet2D Catalog](https://developer.habana.ai/catalog/unet2d-for-pytorch/).
 The relevant checkpoint for UNet3D can be downloaded from [UNet3D Catalog](https://developer.habana.ai/catalog/unet-3d-for-pytorch/).
 ```bash